 A self-portrait can often hide as much as it shows, just as a person can hide as much of their identity as they show.
 Self-portraits often present the artist from a perspective that they find flattering or that communicates a message about the artist or their perspective.
 Self-Portrait in Blue is an altered digital selfie that depicts my image in blue and as half-hidden upon a paper that appears crinkled.
 The use of blue and the crinkled texture of the background may conjure up ideas of sadness and loss for some viewers.
 Meanwhile, the half-hidden face may conjure up mysteriousness for other viewers.

-As someone who struggles with an invisible illness (auto-immune condition), I see my identity as both public and private, visible and invisible.
+As someone who struggles with invisible illnesses (autism and an auto-immune condition), I see my identity as both public and private, visible and invisible.
 While the photographic paper appears pristine and perfect, the crinkled, implied texture reflects an inner struggle.
 While the eyes may appear to reflect someone who is calm or resigned to their fate, it is merely a moment of much-needed rest before the battle continues.

 Self-portraits have been part of the artistic process and dialogue since ancient times.
 Self-portraiture is ultimately about one’s identity – what we reveal and what we hide.
 It exposes the artist and makes them vulnerable, yet no artists’ full identity can be expressed in a single self-portrait.